nathannavmoondi/nathannavmoondi-cbc-todo-manager/README.md

 <h3>GitHub Actions</h3>

 There are two Github actions to deploy API and UI automatically to azure.
-Any changes results in: build, test, deploy and publish.
+Any changes results in: build, test, publish and deploy.

 You can git clone, change, commit and then see CI/CD process in realtime in Actions panel on github.